spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 If you haven't downloaded the completed processor example, you will need to perform the following development steps.

-1. In your favorite IDE create the `io.spring.dataflow.sample.domain` package.
-1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.domain` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-cost-processor/src/main/java/io/spring/dataflow/sample/domain/UsageDetail.java).
+1. Create a `UsageDetail` class in the `io.spring.dataflow.sample` using your favorite IDE that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-cost-processor/src/main/java/io/spring/dataflow/sample/UsageDetail.java).
     This `UsageDetail` model contains `userId`, `data` and `duration` properties.
-1. Create a `UsageCostDetail` class in the `io.spring.dataflow.sample.domain` using using your favorite IDE that looks like the contents in [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-cost-processor/src/main/java/io/spring/dataflow/sample/domain/UsageCostDetail.java).
+1. Create a `UsageCostDetail` class in the `io.spring.dataflow.sample` using using your favorite IDE that looks like the contents in [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-kafka/usage-cost-processor/src/main/java/io/spring/dataflow/sample/UsageCostDetail.java).
     This `UsageCostDetail` model contains `userId`, `callCost` and `dataCost` properites.
 1. Create the `Processor` application that receives the `UsageDetail` from the previously created `source`, computes the call/data cost and returning the `UsageCostDetail`.
     In `io.spring.dataflow.sample.usagecostprocessor` package, create a class `UsageCostProcessor` that looks like the content below: